-STEP 1 For each category, work out the assessable amount of your foreign income.
+STEP 1 Add all the income you received in the above categories.
 If you had foreign tax taken away from this income, add it back to the amount you received.
 Write this amount on your notepaper in the column for 'Assessable amount'.

-STEP 2 Take away from this assessable amount any deductible expenses incurred in earning this category of foreign income.
+STEP 2 Take away from this assessable amount any deductible expenses incurred in earning this foreign income.
+If your deductible expenses incurred exceed this income, you have made a loss equal to the excess.

 Debt deductions, such as interest and borrowing costs, are not deductible for the purposes of this calculation unless they are related to income earned through a permanent establishment in an overseas country.
-If you incurred debt deductions in earning your foreign income under any of the four categories and the deductions are not attributable to an overseas permanent establishment, see question D15.
+If you incurred debt deductions in earning your foreign income and the deductions are not attributable to an overseas permanent establishment, see question D15.